30 / 60 / 90

 Day Plan.

-Your practical, week-by-week path to a working IR 2.0 program.
+A week-by-week path to a working IR 2.0 program.

 Designed to be achievable alongside the day job.
 Each task is small enough to finish in an afternoon and load-bearing enough to compound.
 Three checkpoints — at days 30, 60, and 90 — mark the work that has actually moved the program forward.